MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-13-deploy.md

 1. In **Solution Explorer**, right-click the **AW Internet Sales** project, and then click **Properties**.

 2. In the **AW Internet Sales Property Pages** dialog box, under **Deployment Server**, in the **Server** property, enter the full server name.
 If deploying to Azure Analysis Services, server name is a URL.
 In the portal, copy the Azure Analysis Services server name URL from the server's Overview page.
 If deploying to a Power BI Premium workspace, server name is a Workspace Connection URL.
-In the Power BI service, copy the Worskpace Connection from workspace Settings > Premium > Workspace Connection.
+In the Power BI service, copy from workspace Settings > Premium > Workspace Connection.

     ![as-lesson13-deploy-property](../tutorial-tabular-1400/media/as-lesson13-deploy-property.png)